top of page

 judging begins.

-Competitors are allowed to bring their own reference material for the judges to examine in correctly determining
+Competitors can bring their own reference material for the judges to determine

 The mount number should also be written on the envelope.

-Any names or logos that may reveal the identity of the competitor must be omitted or covered securely.
+Any names or logos revealing the competitor's identity must be omitted or covered securely.

 Sunday at the posted times.
 Any entry not picked up by the posted deadline will be left unsecured and unattended.